nursik/wake/README.md

     - Check how many goroutines are currently waiting (WaitCount)
 - `Receiver`:
     - Wait with/without context (Wait/WaitWithCtx)
-- `Cond`: same as sync.Cond, but with better API
+- `cond/Cond`: same as sync.Cond, but with better API
-- `RWCond`: same as Cond, but uses RLock/RUnlock instead of Lock/Unlock
+- `cond/RWCond`: same as Cond, but uses RLock/RUnlock instead of Lock/Unlock

 ## Usage
 ```